 According to the National Highway Traffic Safety Administration, there were over 3,500 fatalities in head-on collisions in the U.S. in 2012.
 Many more suffered injuries.
 While these crashes only made up a fraction of all auto accidents, they are often more catastrophic than other types of accidents.
 When both cars are traveling toward one another and collide, it amplifies the impact, leading to severe injuries and extensive financial losses.

 Call a Long Island head-on collision accident lawyer from Goldstein & Bashner if you or a loved one suffered injuries in a head-on crash.
-During your free case review, our auto accident lawyers will go over your injuries, damages, and the options available to you.
+During your free case review, our car accident lawyers will go over your injuries, damages, and the options available to you.
+En Español.

 First Steps to Take Following An Accident

 Your first concern after any car accident is your health.
 Ensuring you get the medical care you need as soon as possible is paramount.
 Call 911 immediately if you are able so you receive medical care at the scene.
 Otherwise, visit an emergency room or see your doctor as soon as possible for a full medical evaluation.

 If possible, collect information at the scene of the accident, including the name and contact information of eyewitnesses and any pictures of the scene and your injuries.

 Many people involved in head-on collisions suffer serious injuries, so if you cannot do this your Long Island head on collision attorney may employ experts to recreate the scene of the accident and investigate the possible causes.
 In addition, the police report should have most of the information you will need to file a claim.

 Once your injuries are stable, turn your attention to getting compensation for the injuries you sustained and your financial losses.
 Contact a personal injury attorney from Goldstein & Bashner for help handling your case.
 If your policy does not cover the full extent of your injuries, you can pursue a third-party liability claim against the at-fault driver.

 Common Head-on Collision Injuries